 Polished Nickel PVD® Polished Nicke PVD PVD Lifetime

-Polished Rustic Brass® Polished Rustic Brass Unknown Omitted*
+Polished Rustic Brass® Polished Rustic Brass Unknown *

 Polished Tuscan Bronze PVD® Polished Tuscan Bronze PVD Lifetime (as Polished Rustic Bronze)